When it comes to deep cleaning, it’s hard to beat an upright vacuum.

-More than the power, Miele is known to produce high quality products.
+More than the power, Miele is known to produce high-quality products.
 Don’t mind paying the $480++ price tag as this machine will last for more than a decade.
-That’s how high quality Miele vacuums are.
+That’s how high-quality Miele vacuums are.

 Another reason would be the filtration.
 Of all the vacuums in the list, the Miele C2 offers the best filtration.
-Not only is this vacuum bagged, it also has a HEPA filter.
+Not only is this vacuum bagged, but it also has a HEPA filter.

-If you have allergies of any kind, this is the option you want because there is not exposure to allergens even if you empty it.
+If you have allergies of any kind, this is the option you want because there is not exposed to allergens even if you empty it.
 That’s because the bag is sealed shut when you remove it.

 Using this will also be easy thanks to the fingertip controls and ergonomic handle.

 More than just the cleaning performance, consumers like the build quality and finish.
-Unlike cheaper brands that mostly cheap plastic, Miele uses high quality materials.
+Unlike cheaper brands that mostly cheap plastic, Miele uses high-quality materials.
 The wand itself is steel with notches that lock it in place.
 It is also telescopic meaning you can adjust the length.

 Some potential issues